bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Scheduling--setTimeout-and.md

 ### Canceling with clearTimeout

-A call to `setTimeout` returns a "timer identifier" `timerId` that we can use to cancel the execution.
+A call to `setTimeout` returns a “timer identifier” `timerId` that we can use to cancel the execution.

 The syntax to cancel: